 The key capabilities of SOAR solutions include:

-- Integrating disparate tools such as firewalls, SIEM platforms, endpoint detection and response (EDR) and external threat intelligence feeds in an attempt to bring all cybersecurity platforms into a single pane of glass
+- Integrating disparate software such as firewalls, SIEMs, endpoint detection and response (EDR) and external threat intelligence feeds in an attempt to bring all cybersecurity platforms into a single pane of glass

 - Pre-built automated workflows to streamline the process of responding to an alert

-- Evidence stacking, or automatically searching for all relevant data to provide more useful, actionable context for a responder.
+- Evidence stacking, or automatically populating relevant data to provide more useful, actionable context for a responder.
 For example, a platform can point users towards an affected IP address or host that they should investigate.

 SOAR tools are often used to enhance traditional SIEM platforms that lack these types of capabilities.
-However, many modern SIEMs, such as Blumira, are blurring the lines of SOAR vs. SIEM by offering many of the capabilities listed above in one integrated solution.
-The difference between SOAR and SIEM has become less distinct as the cybersecurity market matures and converges.
+However, many modern SIEM + XDR platforms, such as Blumira, consolidate many of the response capabilities listed above in one integrated solution, eliminating the need to purchase different tools and hook them together for detection and response.

 EDR – Endpoint Detection and Response

-EDR (endpoint detection and response) continuously monitors endpoints (desktops, laptops, mobile devices, servers, or any device connected to an organization’s network) to detect malicious behavior.
+EDR (endpoint detection and response) continuously monitors endpoints (desktops, laptops, servers, or any device connected to an organization’s network) to detect malicious behavior or malware.
 As the name implies, EDR systems help users respond to threats; with some tools, this process is automated.

 EDR is often referred to as a natural evolution of antivirus software because both tools perform similar functions.
 Traditional antivirus, however, typically relies on signature-based detection to spot known threats.
 EDR uses behavior-based detection to detect emerging attacks such as advanced persistent threats (APTs) and fileless malware, whereas traditional antivirus typically does not.
 EDR software, however, can be a component of next-generation antivirus products.

-However, when it comes to taking a more holistic approach to defensive security, EDR is limited to only endpoints.
-For complete coverage across modern, hybrid environments, you need to collect, analyze and correlate data from many different sources for the most effective detection and response capabilities.
-A modern SIEM hooks into all of these different tools, including EDRs, to provide deeper visibility, automatically correlate data and send you contextual findings on high-confidence indicators of threats in your environment.
+One drawback to relying on EDR alone is that the software is limited to only endpoints.
+For a more holistic view of modern hybrid environments, you need to collect, analyze and correlate data from many different sources for the most effective detection and response capabilities.
+A modern SIEM + XDR integrates broadly across different tools, including EDRs, to provide deeper visibility, automatically correlate data and send you contextual findings on high-confidence indicators of threats in your environment.